jalva/Js-And-Css-Combiner-And-Minifier-On-The-Fly/README.md

 In order to apply compression and bundling to a page you need to:

 <b>In MVC:</b>
-Use an attribute [Combine(...)] on any action method passing true/false for the desired options.
+Use an attribute [Combine()] on any action method passing true/false for the desired options.

 There are three constructors that can be used for the mvc attribute:

-Combiner() => will turn all features on ( 'PrependCdnHostToImages' in the web.config must be set to some url
+Combiner(): will turn all features on*.

-Combiner(bool applyOutputCaching) => will turn all features on and you can control the 'applyOutputCaching' feature
+Combiner(bool applyOutputCaching): will turn all features on except the 'applyOutputCaching' feature.

-Combiner(bool applyOutputCaching, bool combineJs, bool combineCss, bool versionOnly, bool minifyJs, bool minifyCss, bool prependCdnHostToImages)
+Combiner(bool applyOutputCaching, bool combineJs, bool combineCss, bool versionOnly, bool minifyJs, bool minifyCss, bool prependCdnHostToImages): allows you to turn features on individually.

-Note: the 'prependCdnHostToImages' feature will be ignored if the 'imagesCdnHostToPrepend' web.config value is blank.
+*Note: the 'prependCdnHostToImages' feature will be ignored if the 'imagesCdnHostToPrepend' web.config value is blank.

 <b>In Webforms:</b>
 Use the server control CombinerWebControl and set the desired options.